 For many years, researchers believed depression was primarily a condition of chemical imbalance.
 These days, there is a much more nuanced picture of depression, and most scientists and therapists would agree that brain chemistry and inflammation, in addition to life events and environmental factors and their effect on the hypothalamic-pituitary-adrenal (HPA) axis, can all contribute to various types of depressive disorders.
 One of the keys to fighting depression is finding a safe, effective, and ideally natural solution that works along all these fronts.

-And that is where there is good news: two clinically proven botanicals, saffron and curcumin, have been shown to relieve depression as effectively as prescription drugs, and without effects.
+And that is where there is good news: two clinically proven botanicals, saffron, and curcumin, have been shown to relieve depression as effectively as prescription drugs, and without effects.
 Anyone who struggles with depression knows how much they feel trapped by the condition and how they may also feel trapped by the conventional drugs commonly used to treat it.
 That’s why research investigating saffron and curcumin for depression is so exciting.
-These natural medicines don’t interfere with existing treatments, and may even make them more effective.
-In fact, I’d say that it’s likely that we may see these botanicals recommended as a first line of treatment in the near future.
+These natural medicines don’t interfere with existing treatments and may even make them more effective.
+In fact, I’d say that it’s likely that we may see these botanicals recommended as the first line of treatment soon.